 To reduce post-stroke dizziness, it’s critical to identify the cause and tailor the treatment to address it.
 This article will discuss just that.

-At the end of this post, we will also offer a brief introduction to vestibular therapy, which remains one of the best ways to reduce dizziness after stroke.
+At the end of this post, we will also offer a brief introduction to vestibular therapy, which remains one of the best ways to reduce dizziness after stroke, if the vestibular system is the culprit.

 Causes of Dizziness After Stroke